 In 2021, the Group formulated the Environmental Vision, which presents the direction for its business activities from an environmental perspective towards 2050, having made an analysis of future society based on the scenarios for 2°C and 4°C temperature rises by the Intergovernmental Panel on Climate Change (IPCC), the International Energy Agency (IEA), and others.
-The Environmental Vision not only lays down the challenge of achieving zero environmental impacts through efforts aimed at reducing CO2 emissions at our production sites, but also represents our commitment to help solve various social issues in the fields of food, water, and the environment through the provision of environmental Vision, we need to take into account how our business activities are impacted by regulatory developments, technological advancements, and changes in the market.
+The Environmental Vision not only lays down the challenge of achieving zero environmental impacts through efforts aimed at reducing CO2 emissions at our production sites, but also represents our commitment to help solve various social issues in the fields of food, water, and the environment through the provision of environmentally friendly products and solutions and to help bring about a carbon-neutral and resilient society.
+In order to achieve the Environmental Vision, we need to take into account how our business activities are impacted by regulatory developments, technological advancements, and changes in the market.
 We also need to focus on the physical changes brought on by the acceleration of climate change.
 That is why we analyzed and evaluated the impacts of climate change on our business domains in light of the anticipated future changes in the market and business environment with the use of 2°C and 4°C scenarios.